terminal-overflow/personal-assistant/README.md

 # Python Personal Assistant
 ## Personal Assistant Information
 ---
 This personal assistant uses speechrecognition to convert STT and uses pyttsx3 for TTS.
 The purpose of this program is to help you with certain tasks on your computer or just to get information for you.

 ### Note
-This program is only available for OS X computers at this moment in time
+This program is only available for OS X computers at this moment in time.

 ### Dependencies
 * speechrecognition